asyml/texar/examples/bert/README.md

 ### Download Dataset

-This example uses the Microsoft Research Paraphrase Corpus (MRPC) corpus for sentence classification, same as in the [BERT official release](https://github.com/google-research/bert#sentence-and-sentence-pair-classification-tasks).
+We explain the use of the example code based on the Microsoft Research Paraphrase Corpus (MRPC) corpus for sentence classification.
+See

-Download the data by
+Download the data with the following cmd
 ```
 python data/download_glue_data.py --tasks=MRPC
 ```